Dale Dawes

 Prerequisite: MAT 206 or MAT 206.5

-Course Syllabus - This course provides an introduction to the concepts of formal integration.
-It covers the differentiation and integration of algebraic, trigonometric, and transcendental functions.
-Topics include the definite integral, the antiderivative, areas, volumes, and the improper integral.
+Course Syllabus - This course is an introduction to the concepts of integration.
+It covers the integration of algebraic and transcendental functions.
+Topics include the anti-derivative, the definite integral, areas, volumes, applications, the improper integral, infinite sequences and series, Taylor’s Theorem.
+MAT 302 has a computer laboratory component.
+Students utilize computer software such as graphing packages, a computer algebra system, and a mathematical word processor to complete laboratory assignments associated with their calculus course.

 Prerequisite: MAT 301